Vicky Daada: Plot

 Vikram is a graduate in law.
 He and Sravani are both in love with each other.
-She, one day, leaves town for a while and comes back to see Nagarjuna as a thug named Vicky Dada (his titular role).
+She, one day, leaves town for a while and comes back to see Nagarjuna as a thug named Vicky Dada (his title role).
 Nagarjuna turned into a criminal because of the corruption in court.
 He is after the villains (led by Kannada Prabhakar).
 How he stops them and helps the poor forms the rest of the story.